MeghanaRao18/MeterReadingLookup/README.md

        - python3 manage.py test lookup.tests.<ClassName>

 Enhancements
-    - Adding mmultiple user registration authentication capabilities.
+1. Adding multiple user registration authentication capabilities.
-    - Adding nested database schema and parsing of the nested data from file with error handling for missing levels from flow file as per the specification
+2. Adding nested database schema and parsing of the nested data from a file with error handling for missing levels from the flow file as per the specification.
-    - Using Django rest framework to serialize the large data files.
+3. Using Django rest framework to serialise the large data files.
-    - Model to have all the fields ( as per D0010 specification), parsing all of them from file to store into database with thorough testing.
-Currently only few fields are handled and stored
+4. Model to have all the fields ( as per D0010 specification), parsing all of them from file to store into the database with thorough testing.
+Currently, only a few fields are handled and Stored.
-    - Elaborated test cases to validate  all the CRUD operations on all the fields of the database
+5. Elaborated test cases to validate  all the CRUD operations on all the fields of the database
-    - Better and more scalable Database can be used to handle large, unstructured data files - example MongoDB
+6. A better and more scalable Database can be used to handle large, unstructured data files – for example MongoDB